slk333/lib-ogame/README.md

 /* { metal: 2000, crystal: 0, deuterium: 0 } */
 ```

-Calculate the compounded cost of a structure from level 0 to level `n`.
+Get the compounded cost of a structure from level 0 to `n`.

 ```ts
 getStructureCompoundedCost("crystalMine", 9)